simonjoom/Apollo-RFX-PRISMA-ssr-boilerplate/README.md

 ## ROADMAP
 The repo is well tested in Developpment mode only first

-I really need a good developper with PRISMA or graphql to work on:
+We really need a good developper with PRISMA or graphql to work on:
 - Test and optimization our redux-apollo implementation
 - Login user for facebook and others
 - Tchat implementation Backend